-For supervisors, the “Addressing exposure and illness” page on the COVID-19 website has information on what to do if an employee is exposed or tests positive for COVID-19.
+For supervisors, the “Addressing exposure and positive cases” page on the COVID-19 website has information on what to do if an employee is exposed or tests positive for COVID-19.

 What do I do if a student becomes ill or tests positive for COVID-19?

-For instructors, the “Addressing exposure and illness” page on the COVID-19 website has information on what to do if student has symptoms or tests positive for COVID-19.
+For instructors, the “Addressing exposure and positive cases” page on the COVID-19 website has information on what to do if student has symptoms or tests positive for COVID-19.